Back

 View source

-The Australian Taxation Office (ATO) has issued a warning regarding the rise of online misinformation about tax deductions and income reporting, particularly from AI tools and social media influencers, as the end of the financial year approaches.
+The Australian Taxation Office (ATO) has issued a series of warnings regarding the increase of online misinformation about tax deductions and income reporting, particularly from AI tools and social media influencers.
+The agency has outlined key areas under scrutiny, compliance measures, and reminders for taxpayers as the end of the financial year approaches.

 Rental Property Deductions